'The Voice': BTS to perform during Season 16 finale

 BTS had teased the news in a video also featuring the Jonas Brothers this week.
 The Jonas Brothers, Taylor Swift and Brendon Urie, Halsey, Khalid, One Republic and Hootie & the Blowfish will also perform during the finale.

 BTS is in the midst of its Love Yourself: Speak Yourself world tour.
-The group performed Wednesday on Good Morning America and The Late Show with Stephen Colbert amid its time in the U.S.
+The group performed Wednesday on Good Morning America and The Late Show with Stephen Colbert while in the United States.